It has become increasingly hard to live or work in the UK without being able to prove your nationality or immigration status.

 ‘Windrush scheme’ for Commonwealth Citizens who have lived in the UK for many years but cannot prove their status

-The Home Office has introduced a new application process – called the ‘Windrush Scheme’ - to ensure that people who are settled in the UK can have their status confirmed as quickly as possible.
+The Home Office has introduced an application process – called the ‘Windrush Scheme’ - to ensure that people who are settled in the UK can have their status confirmed as quickly as possible.
 The scheme affects Commonwealth citizens who arrived in the UK before 1 January 1973 and their children who arrived after that date and were under 18 years of age at the time of their arrival.

 If you want to apply, you are advised to seek independent legal advice before contacting the Home Office.
 There is no application fee to pay when applying under the Windrush Scheme.